ggeorgovassilis/fauxjsp/README.md

 fauxjsp
 =======

-Alternative JSP implementation for development use: it interprets (instead of compiling) JSP which leads to fast application startup, fast page reloads when JSPs change and eliminates the need for server restarts.
-Best used when developing, probably of limited use in production because of poor performance.
+Alternative JSP implementation for use during development: JSP is interpreted lazily (instead of compiled) which reduces application and page startup times, speeds up page reloads when JSPs change and doesn't require server restarts.
+Best used when developing, probably of limited use in production because of poor performance and less-than-perfect compliance to the
+JSP standard.

 ## Change log